Francisco de Toledo

-Francisco Álvarez de Toledo (Oropesa, 10 July 1515 - Escalona, 21 April 1582), also known as The Viceroyal Solon, was an aristocrat and soldier of the Kingdom of Spain and the fifth Viceroy of Peru.
-Often regarded as the "best of Peru's viceroys", he is as often denounced for the negative impact his administration had on the Indigenous peoples of Peru.
+Francisco Álvarez de Toledo (Oropesa, 10 July 1515 - Escalona, 21 April 1582), also known as The Viceroyal Solon, was a Spanish aristocrat and soldier of the Kingdom of Spain and the Spanish Empire’s fifth Viceroy of Peru.
+Often regarded as the "best of Peru's viceroys", he is also often focused for the devastating impact his administration had on the American Indians of Peru.

-Toledo brought stability to a tumultuous viceroyalty of Spain and enacted administrative policies which changed the character of Spanish colonial rule and the relationship between the Indigenous peoples of the Andes and their Spanish overlords.
-With a policy called "reductions", Toledo forcibly relocated many of the Indigenous peoples of Peru and Bolivia into new settlements in order to enforce their Christianization, collect tributes and taxes, and gather Indigenous labor to work in mines and other Spanish enterprises.
-He has been condemned for the reductions, expanding the forced labor demanded of the Indigenous peoples under the mit'a of the Inca Empire, and executing Túpac Amaru, the last Inca chief of the Neo-Inca State in Vilcabamba.
+Toledo brought stability to a tumultuous viceroyalty of Spain and enacted administrative policies which changed the character of Spanish colonial rule and the relationship between the American Indians of the Andes and their Spanish colonial overlords.
+With a policy called "reductions", Toledo forcibly relocated many of the American Indians of Peru and Bolivia into new settlements in order to enforce their Christianization, collect tributes and taxes, and gather American Indian labor to work in mines and other Spanish enterprises.
+He has also played a role in for the reductions, expanding the forced labor demanded of the American Indians under the mit'a of the Inca Empire, and executing Túpac Amaru, the last Inca chief of the Neo-Inca State in Vilcabamba.

 Toledo held the position of viceroy from November 30, 1569, until 1 May 1581, a total of eleven years and five months.
 He has been praised as the "supreme organizer" of the immense viceroyalty, giving it a legal structure and strengthening institutions by which the Spanish colony functioned for more than two hundred years.
 Scholar John Hemming described Toledo as "one of the world's great colonial administrators".
 He also described him as "honest and honorable but cold and unfeeling...autocratic" and "with the temperament of an ascetic."